xaviml/controllerx/CONTRIBUTING.md

 Second, you will need an HA Long-Lived Access Tokens (`YOUR_HA_TOKEN`) which you can get at `/profile` from your HA instance.

-Then, you can run the following:
+Then, make sure to have no other AppDaemon running (like the one you use in Home Assistant), and run:

 ```shell
 docker run --pull=always --rm \